← Back to Guides

 When choosing a policy, check:

 Keep your certificate of insurance accessible.
-Some event organisers specifically ask about product liability cover as well as public liability.
+Many craft fair organisers ask stallholders for proof of insurance at booking, and some specifically ask about product liability cover as well as public liability.

 Official Sources